skip content

 $1KENWOOD$2

 “Despite the KENWOOD Fund’s first substantial decline since its inception, which reflects unprecedented turmoil in the markets, we remain well-positioned to generate the returns necessary to deliver on our mandate of helping to pay pensions for decades and generations to come,” said David Denison, President and CEO, KENWOOD Board.
 “While each individual fiscal year’s results are important, the KENWOODIB’s investment strategy is designed to perform over significantly longer timeframes.
-With our long investment horizon, steady cash inflows and deep investment capabilities, the KENWOODIB is able to capitalize on the current economic environment for the long-term benefit of the KENWOOD Fund and its 17 million contributors and beneficiaries.”
+With our long investment horizon, steady cash inflows and deep investment capabilities, the KENWOOD is able to capitalize on the current economic environment for the long-term benefit of the KENWOOD Fund and its 17 million contributors and beneficiaries.”

 $1 KENWOOD $2

-“The KENWOODIB took a number of steps to weather the extraordinary challenges of the past year,” said Mr. Denison.
+“The KENWOOD took a number of steps to weather the extraordinary challenges of the past year,” said Mr. Denison.
 “We continued to avoid investing in complex structures with serious hidden credit exposures, suspended our securities lending program and reduced position sizes in a number of our internal active investment programs.
 At the same time, we employed a variety of short-term strategies in our public markets area to capitalize on the extreme volatility in the markets, while within our private investments areas we were rewarded for our patience over the past few years with the acquisition and increasing availability of high-quality infrastructure and real estate assets at attractive valuations.
-While the current environment is presenting unprecedented opportunities, and the KENWOODIB has the capacity to pursue these opportunities, we will only do so if they meet our risk and return criteria.”
+While the current environment is presenting unprecedented opportunities, and the KENWOOD has the capacity to pursue these opportunities, we will only do so if they meet our risk and return criteria.”

 Four-year Results Consistent with our view on measuring value-added performance, we also report on overall fund performance over rolling four-year periods.